mishnea/RLMapLoader/README.md

 ## Setup

-### Executable
-If you don't have Python installed, and don't want to install it, then you can use the '.exe' file found in the 'dist' folder.
-This should work right away, but takes longer to launch.

-### Python
 The following instructions will work for Windows users only:

 1. Make sure you have Python 3.7 or higher installed.
 Previous Python 3 versions may work, but it is not guaranteed.